-Common Size Financial Statements expresses every item of financial statement in terms of a percentage of one convenient base parameter.
-The base item for common size balance sheet is taken as the total assets (for assets side) and total liabilities (for liabilities side), while for common size (Profit and Loss Statement) income and expenditure statement; the base parameter is taken as sales or revenue.
+Common Size Financial Statements express every financial statement item in terms of a percentage of one convenient base parameter.
+The base item for the common size balance sheet is taken as the total assets (for assets side) and total liabilities (for liabilities side), while for the common size (Profit and Loss Statement), income and expenditure statement; the base parameter is taken as sales or revenue.

 The common size financial analysis is also called vertical analysis.
-Common size ratios can be calculated as below:
+Formula to calculate common size ratios:

 |Common Size Ratio for Inventory||Inventory|

 Thus, common ratios are expressed as a percentage of the base parameter.
 In the above case, inventory being a part of the “Assets side of Balance Sheet” is expressed as a percentage of the total assets.

 Although most companies don’t report their financial statements in common ratios, these ratios may help compare two companies that differ in size.
 By expressing all the parameters in terms of the percentage of sales or assets, they can remove bias.
 One can use common size ratios to benchmark the company against the best in the business.
 This will help evaluate where the business stands on various parameters against competitors.

 Comparing the Performance of a Company over a Period of Time

 Common-size financial statements can also be used to evaluate a company’s performance over different periods of time.
 One can evaluate what percentage of sales was the cost of goods sold 5 years before compared to the current figure.
 This can present a fair idea of how the company has fared in respect of various years.

 It maintains cash in hand at USD 8,000.
 And it has total assets of USD 100,000.
 Thus, the